Transcendence-Industries/Docker-Collection/README.md

     - Copy the `stack.env.sample` and change all neccessary settings.
     - Use `docker compose up -d` to deploy the container.

+## Music Tags

+> Organizer for setting metdata of MP3 files.

+- Setup:
+    - Change the marked settings in the `docker-compose.yml` file.
+    - Copy the `stack.env.sample` and change all neccessary settings.
+    - Use `docker compose up -d` to deploy the container.

 ## Node Website

 > Simple server for hosting Node.JS based websites.